The department’s mission statement and goals state two primary purposes. These are:

-For further information regarding these requirements, contact the Department Chair and the Coordinator of the Urban Teaching Program.
+For further information regarding these requirements, contact the Department Chair and the Coordinator of the Education Program.

 Program success is judged throughout the program by looking at student’s work and learning in a number of ways.
 Student success in general education coursework is the main success measurement.
 Each department offering General Education coursework has its own student outcome assessment plan.
 See specifics of these in each individual department for more detail.

 The mission of BHCC’s Urban Teaching Program is to create a career pathway for students who are interested in teaching in the K-12 system.
 The participants meet with the coordinator to enrich their educational experience through mentoring, mutual support, and special programs.
-Eligibility for the program includes a competitive application process, a GPA of 3.0 or higher, 12 earned credits, and two academic references.
+Eligibility for the program includes a competitive application process.
 The program covers tuition and fees.
-For more information, please e-mail Andy Reyes, UTP Coordinator or call 617-228-2033.
+For more information, please e-mail Andy Reyes, Education Program Coordinator or call 617-228-2033.

 Students may be eligible for credit through the Prior Learning Assessment Program if they have completed work in the following areas: